sotnir/git-course/_episodes/01-local.md

 ~~~
 {: .output}

-Now our file is listed underneath where it says **Changes to be committed**.
+Now our file is listed underneath where it says `Changes to be committed`.

 `git add` is used for two purposes.
 Firstly, to tell Git that a given file
 should be tracked.
 Secondly, to put the file into the Git **staging area**
 which is also known as the *index* or the *cache*.

-The staging area can be viewed as a "loading dock", a place to hold files we have
+The staging area can be viewed as a "loading dock", a place to hold files we've added or changed,
-added, or changed, until we are ready to tell Git to record those changes in the
+until we are ready to tell Git to record those changes in the repository.
-repository.

 ![The staging area](../fig/git-staging-area.svg)

 ## Commit changes

+### git commit

 In order to tell Git to record our change, our new file, into the repository,
 we need to  **commit** it: